12 Agile principles: how an agile approach transforms business processes

 7. The cost of rework goes down: fixing errors and adding features takes less time.

-8. Even a year later, the team makes changes in 1-2 sprints without a full refactor — this lowers maintenance costs and speeds up improvements.
+8. Even after a year, the team can make changes in 1 to 2 sprints without a full refactor, which lowers maintenance costs and speeds up improvements.

-9. Less time goes into finding and fixing bugs, and more into useful features.
+9. Less time is spent finding and fixing bugs, and more time goes to useful features.

 Principle 10: The art of removing the unnecessary - simplicity

-3. Everything secondary is postponed or simplified.
-For example, instead of building a complex reporting system, they first deliver a basic data export to Excel.
-Example: while building a mobile food-ordering app, the team could have spent a month developing an animated onboarding flow.
+For example, instead of building a complex reporting system, they first create a basic export to Excel.
+Example: when building a mobile food ordering app, specialists could spend a month developing an animated onboarding flow.

-7. Resources are saved — the team doesn't waste effort on features no one needs.
+Resources are saved because the team does not spend effort on unused features.

 Principle 11: Self-organization improves the quality of decisions